Republican Atheists has been cut off on an atheist podcast for the first time due to difference in ideology.

 Many of the show’s listeners responded to Ell’s official Facebook statement about the hang up, charging Ell as a conspiracy theorist.
 However, Ell provided solid information regarding Soros’ affiliation with the movements that left the listeners dumbfounded.

 The “skeptic and atheist” society is in desperate need of more rounded information.
 Unfortunately the hosts of Cognitive Dissonance have chosen to keep their listeners ill-informed.
-Such swift shut down of information is partly why domestic violence has been thriving in the United States.
+Such swift shut down of information is partly why political violence has been thriving in the United States.
 This also contributes to many Americans not understanding why Trump condemned “hatred, bigotry and violence on many sides” in his statement about Charlottesville, Virginia, where a woman was killed after being hit by a car that drove into a crowd of people on August 12, 2017.

-Those who have been following domestic violence closely in the United States since Democratic Presidential candidate Bernie Sanders’ rally shut down in August 2015 will likely agree there is indeed hatred, violence and bigotry coming from many sides.
+Those who have been following political violence closely in the United States since Democratic Presidential candidate Bernie Sanders’ rally shut down in August 2015 will likely agree there is indeed hatred, violence and bigotry coming from many sides.

 Republican Atheists is interested in doing interviews and speaking engagements.
 Contact us to schedule an interview.